r2oro/sdm-hwrk/README.md

 - - StrongDM seems to be focused around AWS
 - - Requirements refer to terms used in AWS
 - - I know AWS best
-2. Use own AWS lab istead of one provided by StrongDM
+2. Use own AWS lab instead of one provided by StrongDM
 - Alternatives:
 - - Use StringDM lab
 - Rationale: